gaker19sc/Local-Media-Server/README.md

 ## Getting Started

 To set everything up, place your movie files in the Movies directory.
 I recommend renaming the files to the movie's title to make sure the TMDB API is going to be able to find it.

 You can also add subtitles.
-The system supports subtitles using `.srt` files.
+The script will automatically pull any subtitles from your movie file, but in case you want to provide your own subtitles, the system supports using `.srt` files.
+It works like this:

 1. Place your `.srt` files into the `Movies/Subtitles` folder.
 2. The subtitle filename must match the movie filename exactly, followed by the respective language suffix (`_en`, `_de`, `_es`...).